+There may be a quorum of other Lincoln County committees present at this meeting.
 Requests for reasonable accommodations for disabilities or limitations should be made prior to the date of this meeting.
-Please contact the county clerk, at 715-539-1019 or chris.marlowe@co.lincoln.wi.us, as early as possible so that proper arrangements can be made.
+You may contact the County Clerk at 715.539.1019.
+Please do so as early as possible so that proper arrangements can be made.
 Requests are kept confidential.